MaiDormo/movie-match/README.md

 }
 ```

-Example of an error response when the IMDb ID is incorrect:
+Example of an error response when the IMDB ID is incorrect:

 ```json
 {